 In 1996, he joined Hicom Holdings Bhd as its Senior Vice President and was later appointed as its Senior Group Director for Operations in the merged entity of DRB-Hicom Bhd.
 He left in 2005, and in 2010, he became the Chairman of Eastern Pacific Industrial Corporation Berhad for a year.
-He is currently the Chairman/Director of Trumer International Sdn Bhd.

 He does not have any family relationship with any of the Company's Directors and/or major shareholders and has no conflict of interest with the Company.
-He attended all the Board Meetings held in the financial year ended 31 December 2019.
+He attended all the Board Meetings held in the financial year ended 31 December 2020.